 - Exploration and Evaluation Assets' carrying values and impairment charges The Company assesses its cash-generating units at each reporting date to determine whether any indication of impairment exists.
 Where an indicator of impairment exists, an estimate of the recoverable amount is made, which is the higher of the fair value less costs of disposal and value in use.
 The determination of the recoverable amount requires the use of estimates and assumptions such as long-term commodity prices, discount rates, future capital requirements, exploration potential and future operating performance.
-Fair value is determined as the amount that would be obtained from the sale of the asset in an arm's-length transaction between knowledgeable and willing parties. - Share-based payments The Company determines costs for share-based payments using market-based valuation techniques.
-The fair value of the market-based and performance-based non-vested share awards are determined at the date of grant using generally accepted valuation techniques.
-Assumptions are made and judgment used in applying valuation techniques.
-These assumptions and judgments include estimating the future volatility of the stock price, expected dividend yield, future employee turnover rates and future employee stock option exercise behaviors and corporate performance.
-Such judgments and assumptions are inherently uncertain.
-Changes in these assumptions affect the fair value estimates. - Provision for site reclamation and closure Provisions for site reclamation and closure have been created based on management estimates.
+Fair value is determined as the amount that would be obtained from the sale of the asset in an arm's-length transaction between knowledgeable and willing parties. - Provision for site reclamation and closure Provisions for site reclamation and closure have been created based on management estimates.
 Assumptions, based on the current economic environment, have been made which management believes are a reasonable basis upon which to estimate the future liability as shown in Note 13 of the Financial Statements.
 These estimates take into account any material changes to the assumptions that occur when reviewed regularly by management and are based on current regulatory requirements.
 Significant changes in estimates of discount rate, contamination, restoration standards and techniques will result in changes to provisions from period to period.
 Actual reclamation and closure costs will ultimately depend on future market prices for the costs which will reflect the market condition at the time the costs are actually incurred.
-The final cost of the currently recognized rehabilitation provisions may be higher or lower than currently provided for. - Determination of investments in associate The Company follows the guidance of IAS 28, Investments in Associates and Joint Ventures to assess whether there is significant influence with respect to its net investment in an associate.
-This determination requires significant judgement in evaluating significant influence.
-In making this judgement, the Company's management evaluates, among other factors, the percent ownership in the associate as well as its board membership and involvement in decision making activities.
+The final cost of the currently recognized rehabilitation provisions may be higher or lower than currently provided for.